abduh3131/scroot/scroot-Stable/scroot/README.md

 ## How It Works

 1. **CameraSensor** (`autonomy/sensors/camera.py`) continuously streams frames.
 2. **ObjectDetector** (`autonomy/perception/object_detection.py`) identifies obstacles using YOLO and returns bounding boxes.
+The detector now honors `--device`/Acceleration Mode, so you can run entirely on CPU.
+3. **LaneDetector** (`autonomy/perception/lane_detection.py`) warps the roadway, fits lane lines, and reports curvature/offset values that mirror openpilot’s lateral planner.
-3. **CommandInterface** (`autonomy/ai/command_interface.py`) parses operator phrases and exposes structured goals.
+4. **CommandInterface** (`autonomy/ai/command_interface.py`) parses operator phrases and exposes structured goals.
-4. **Navigator** (`autonomy/planning/navigator.py`) evaluates obstacle density and the active goal to produce a steering bias, target speed, and goal context.
+5. **Navigator** (`autonomy/planning/navigator.py`) blends obstacle density, lane geometry, and the active goal to produce a steering bias, target speed, and goal context.
+Lane offsets directly nudge the steering bias back toward the center of any detected lane/shoulder.
-5. **Controller** (`autonomy/control/controller.py`) converts navigation decisions into smoothed actuator commands, prioritizing braking when hazards or enforced stops occur.
+6. **Controller** (`autonomy/control/controller.py`) converts navigation decisions into smoothed actuator commands, prioritizing braking when hazards or enforced stops occur.
-6. **ControlArbiter** (`autonomy/control/arbitration.py`) fuses the Pilot proposal with the Advisor verdict, Safety Mindset caps, and SafetyGate clamps to publish the final actuator command.
+7. **ControlArbiter** (`autonomy/control/arbitration.py`) fuses the Pilot proposal with the deterministic safety arbiter verdict, Safety Mindset caps, and SafetyGate clamps to publish the final actuator command.
-7. **Riding Companion** (`autonomy/control/companion.py`) narrates each Advisor decision without blocking the loop, while **TelemetryLogger** (`autonomy/control/telemetry.py`) records JSONL logs for auditing.
+8. **Riding Companion** (`autonomy/control/companion.py`) narrates each arbiter decision when enabled, while **TelemetryLogger** (`autonomy/control/telemetry.py`) records JSONL logs for auditing.

+### Lane detection and openpilot inspiration

+The new lane detector mirrors openpilot’s lateral planner but stays lightweight enough for Python 3.8 laptops and Jetson boards.
+Each frame is blurred, converted to HLS, thresholded for bright/yellow markings, then warped into a bird’s-eye view.
+Sliding windows trace both lane lines, least-squares fits yield second-order polynomials, and the system projects the lines back onto the live feed.
+From those fits we derive lane width, curvature, and the scooter’s lateral offset in meters.
+The navigator feeds those offsets back into the steering bias so the pilot recenters inside any detected lane, while the arbiter tags AMEND/BLOCK events with `lane_bias_right`, `lane_too_narrow`, or `unknown_lane` when confidence drops.

 ## Command Interface Tips